 - 1. Members of the Department will use Departmental vehicles, vessels, aircraft, equipment, and Department-owned animals only in the course of official business of the Police Department, County of Nassau, or when so authorized. - 2.
-Members assigned to the Mounted Unit will not permit unauthorized persons to ride, handle, or otherwise have contact with a horse assigned to the Unit. - 3.
-Members of the Department will use the Department-issued digital camera for Department business only.
+Members assigned to the Mounted Unit will not permit unauthorized persons to ride, handle, or otherwise have contact with a horse assigned to the Unit. - 4.
+Members of the Department will use the Department-issued digital camera for Department business only. - 5.
+Members of the Department, while on duty, are prohibited from utilizing any sUAS equipment not authorized by the Department.